Tested on OpenBSD 6.3 and 6.4

 To redraw the screen press

 If you miss Visual mode, try marks.
 For example, mark the line

-mm, then move to the line you need, then delete from
+mm, move to another line, then delete from the current

 Break lines at column 72 in Insert and Append modes.

 Format a paragraph with goal line length 72, allow indented paragraphs.

 Sort lines in a paragraph (in Command mode):

 To remove trailing spaces: